msp1974/view_assist_integration/README.md

 Questions, problems, concerns?
 Reach out to us on Discord or use the 'Issues' above

+## View Assist Companion App

+We strongly suggest Android users use our [View Assist Companion App](https://github.com/msp1974/ViewAssist_Companion_App) in conjunction with the View Assist Integration.
+This app greatly simplifies the process of get things goiung.
+Follow the link for more information.

 # Help

 Need help?
 Check our [View Assist Wiki](https://dinki.github.io/View-Assist/) for the most up-to-date documentation.
 You can also hop on our [View Assist Discord Server](https://discord.gg/3WXXfGAf8T) and we'll give you a boost!